Designing Your Event-Driven Architecture

 Edit an Application

 You can edit a version of an application only if it is in Draft state.
-For the Point of Sale System, all versions are Retired or Released.
+For the Basket Service - Basket View application, all versions are Released, Deprecated, or Retired.
 Although you can change a Released version back to Draft, it's best practice to create a new version.

-1. In the Version panel for the Point of Sale System, click the most recent Released version.
+1. In the Version panel, select the most recent Released version.

 2. Click More ActionsScreenshot showing the settings described in the surrounding steps.in the version list or the version details.

 3. Select Duplicate.
-Designer creates a new Draft version of the application and opens it for editing.
+Designer creates a new Draft version of the application with all of the same settings as the Released version and opens it for editing.

-Screenshot depicting the options described in the surronding text.
+Screenshot showing the options described in the surrounding text.

 4. Let's take a closer look at the Event Flows while the application version is open for editing.

 Event flows in the application specify events that the application can publish, subscribe to, and consume.
-For more information, see Creating an Application
+For more information, see Creating Applications

 • Published events are events generated by the application and consumed by other applications.

-• Subscribed events indicate the intention to consume the event.
-You might specify subscribed events early in the design process when you're not ready to specify all of the consumer details
+• Subscribed events indicate the intention of at least one consumer to consume the event.
+You might specify subscribed events early in the design process when you're not ready to specify all of the consumer details.

-• Consumers specify Solace event queues, Solace direct clients, and Kafka consumer groups that the application gets event messages from.
-If you have added a consumer to an application, you can specify a subscription to the same event but you don't need to.
+• Consumers represent runtime Solace event queues, Solace direct clients, and Kafka consumer groups that the application gets event messages from.

 5. Click the Consumers tab.
-You'll see the details for two consumers including the name, type, and topic subscription.
+You'll see the details for two consumers including the name, type, topic subscription, and default configuration.
+Each Solace Event Queue consumer represents a queue on a Solace event broker.

-Screenshot depicting the options described in the surronding text.
+Screenshot showing the options described in the surrounding text.

 6. Click the Events tab and then click Sub.
-You'll see subscriptions for the same two consumers.
+You'll see subscriptions for five events.
+All five events are also attracted by the topic subscriptions for the two consumers.

-Screenshot depicting the options described in the surronding text.
+Screenshot showing the options described in the surrounding text.

-8. Click Save Version to save the new application version.
-You can still view the application details even though it is no longer open for editing.
+7. Click Save Version to save the new application version.
+You can still view the application details even though it's no longer open for editing.

 Tour an Event

-Let's take a closer look at the event we just opened from the application.
-You can see that application and events pages are laid out in a similar way.
+Now let's take a closer look at the event we opened from the application.
+You can see that application and event pages are laid out in a similar way.

 The Event Version Details panel includes some details that are specific to events: